MichaelArriaga/michaelarriaga/README.md

 ✨ You can follow me on Twitter [@mike_ray_ux](https://twitter.com/mike_ray_ux)

 📫 Need help with your project or team?
-[Send me an email](mailto:m.arriaga.smb@gmail.com) to get in touch.
+[Send me an email](mailto:m.arriaga.smb@gmail.com).
+Let's get in touch!